-Compare estimates using Significance Testing
+Compare estimates using significance testing

 Another way to examine whether the difference between two estimates is statistically significant is through calculating the standard error (SE) of the difference between those estimates (x and y) and comparing that to the difference between the estimates.
 In NCVER reports, differences between groups and years are only cited when such testing has been conducted and differences between estimates are statistically significant.
-Where written analysis of trends is not available for estimates of interest, data users can use the margin of error (available for all estimates in the Employer's use and views of the VET system data tables) and the following formulas to conduct a statistical test of difference.
+Where written analysis of trends is not available for estimates of interest, data users can use the margin of error (available for all estimates in the DataBuilder and/or data tables) and the following formulas to conduct a statistical test of difference.

 In order to examine the difference, we first define a test-statistic as follows: